JustinDearden/frontend-v2-rdfkai/README.md

 - `npm run lint` - Run the linter
 - `npm run storybook` - Start the storybook server
 - `npm run build-storybook` - Build the storybook app

+### Technologies Used

+- **React**: Core library for building the app’s UI.
+- **Vite**: Bundler and development server for fast builds and hot-module replacement.
+- **Storybook**: Used to develop and test UI components in isolation.
+- **Vitest**: Runs unit tests for ensuring code quality and functionality.
+- **React Query**: Manages server state, caching, and asynchronous API data fetching.
+- **React Router**: Handles client-side routing for smooth navigation between pages.
+- **React Hook Form**: Simplifies form management with built-in validation and error handling.
+- **i18next**: Provides localization support throughout the app.
+- **Styled Components / SCSS**: Styles the app using the BEM design conventions for predictable and scalable CSS class naming.
+- **Jest / React Testing Library**: Unit tests components and hooks to ensure functionality.